This Immune Boosting Ginger Tea recipe (also called ginger root tea) is a warm and soothing tea made with fresh ginger root.

 • 4 cups filtered water

-• Serve with honey and lemon for flavor
+• Serve with honey and lemon (optional)

 Instructions